G-Research/siembol/docs/siembol_ui/siembol_ui.md

 ### History
 By hovering over the `Config Name` column of a config in store its history becomes visible, see screenshot below.
 It includes dates, authors and the count of lines changed.
-Similarly the release history is visible by hovering over the history logo next to the release column header.
+Similarly, the release history is visible by hovering over the history logo next to the release column header.

 The history is taken directly from git.